Have you ever wondered how the coins in your change are made?

 In the summer of 1768, British explorer, Captain Cook set sail for the ‘Great South Land’ on his famous Voyage of Discovery.

-250 years on, Captain Cook’s extraordinary travels are being celebrated with a unique coin series to feature three beautifully designed £2 coins.
+250 years on, The Royal Mint announced they would be commemorating Captain Cook’s extraordinary travels with a unique coin series to feature three beautifully designed £2 coins.

-This is the first time Captain Cook has appeared on a UK coin, making the collection very unique.
+This is the first time Captain Cook has appeared on a UK coin and today, the BRAND NEW second coin in the collection has been released!

 His famous ship, HM Bark Endeavour features on the design and, just like a secret map, when all three coins in the collection are placed together the design can be seen as a whole.